jhs-39/COT6905_Optimization/COT6905/info_theory.md

 Plugging in numbers for a 1-billion-parameter model with fp16 quantum:

+$

+$

 Yikes!
 That's a large number.
 Imagine transferring gigabytes of information per update!

 However, in real life, gradient updates are much lower rank; the parameters are far, far from independence.
 IBM's work shows that 99% of the variance in a layer's gradients is captured by a rank-40 matrix.
 Indeed, LoRA in the fine-tuning community can be incredibly useful with ranks below 128.
-In that case, we see:
+In that case, let's take a numerical example with IBM's rank 40 matrix:

 $$

 $$

 Several hundred bits.
-A much more reasonable upper bound.
+A much more reasonable upper bound on information in parameter space.

 Finally, let's consider temperature.
 IBM's definition of temperature is actually anisotropic; the noise on the loss landscape actually varies with the direction you consider.
 There are high-noise directions that greatly vary from batch to batch (primarily the direction of the principal singular value), and low-noise directions that are the same batch-to-batch.

 We can consider a Helmholtz free energy equivalent to see how temperature affects learning.
 F = U - TS

 Recall Helmholtz free energy describes the amount of energy available to do work.
 In our case, we are drawing the parallel to information available to do useful work.
-If we learn a great deal about a particular batch (and overfit)
+If we learn a great deal about a particular batch (and overfit) this inflates the TS term.